High force

 The DIN 2093 / DIN EN 16983 standard recommends that discs with a thickness greater than 6 mm be manufactured with contact surfaces.
 These surfaces increase the contact area between the springs, improving stress distribution and reducing wear.

-In disc springs with contact surfaces, a distinction must be made between the theoretical material thickness (t) and the reduced thickness (t′), which is the actual thickness in the contact area.
-The difference between t and t′ is relevant when designing a parallel stack, as it directly affects the total height of the assembly.
+In springs with bearing surfaces, a distinction must be made between the theoretical material thickness (t) and the reduced thickness (t′), which is the actual spring thickness in the contact area.
+The difference between t and t′ is relevant when designing a parallel stack, since it directly affects the overall height of the assembly.

 In the Surisa catalogue you can find the same disc spring with and without contact surfaces; in many cases both versions are interchangeable, but depending on the application one may be more suitable than the other.